tomshaw/laravel-calendar-table/README.md

 ## Console Command

-Run the console command to populate the calendar table.
+Run the console command to fill the calendar table.

-> Note: The console command accepts an optional **starting year** parameter.
-If none is provided you will be prompted to enter one.
+> Note: If no **starting year** parameter is provided you will be prompted to enter one.
+If no **ending year** is provided it will default to the current year.

 ```
-php artisan calendar:table --year=2020
+php artisan calendar:table --start=1990 --end=2030
 ```

 ## License